FlyingPhish/YetAnotherNessusParser/yanp/docs/Library Usage.md

 #!/usr/bin/env python3
 """
-YANP Quick Reference - Common Use Cases
+YAPP Quick Reference - Common Use Cases
 Copy and paste these examples for quick implementation
 """